vmware/pyvmomi/docs/vim/profile/ProfileManager.rst

   Raises:

     `vim.fault.DuplicateName`_:
        If a profile with the specified name already exists.

     `vim.fault.InvalidProfileReferenceHost`_:
-       if the specified reference host is incompatible or no reference host has been specifed.
+       if the specified reference host is incompatible or no reference host has been specified.

 QueryPolicyMetadata(policyName, profile):